-Essential Patent Claim

-- In issued or pending patent applications - Necessary to create compliant implementation - At time of the standards approval - Either mandatory or optional portions of standard - No commercially and technically feasible non-infringing alternative - Doesn't include Enabling Technology - Patent claims related to C language compiler are an example - Potential Essential Patent Claims can be included - But DO NOT discuss - Interpretation, validity or essentiality of patents/patent claims - For these purposes potential essentiality is based on assertion of holder - Assurance only applies to Potential Essential Patient Claims - Some claims in a patent may potentially be essential, some not - Letter of Assurance form is now only acceptable template - Letter of Assurance form cannot be modified - Other than filling it in - 'Free form' letters will no longer be accepted
+- Essential Patent Claim - In issued or pending patent applications - Either mandatory or optional portions of standard - Determined as of time of the standards approval - Necessary to create compliant implementation - No commercially and technically feasible non-infringing alternative - Doesn't include Enabling Technology - Unless functionally necessary or a normative requirement of the standard - Patent claims related to C language compiler are an example - Assurance only applies to Essential Patent Claims - Some claims in a patent may be essential, some not - Potential Essential Patent Claims can be included - But DO NOT discuss - Interpretation, validity or essentiality of patents/patent claims - For these purposes essentiality is based on assertion of holder - Letter of Assurance form is now only acceptable template - Modified Letter of Assurance form will not be accepted. - Filling in the form is not considered a modification. - 'Free form' letters will no longer be accepted